This content is excerpted from EyeNet’s MIPS 2021; also see the Academy’s MIPS hub page.

 - Large practices have 16 or more eligible clinicians.

 Why practice size matters.
-CMS provides small practices with accommodations that can help them to avoid the MIPS payment penalty.
-For example, CMS doubles their score for performing improvement activities, adds a 6-point bonus to their quality score, gives them a 3-point floor on quality measures, and has created an undue hardship exception for promoting interoperability that is specifically for small practices.
+CMS provides small practices with accommodations that can help them to boost their MIPS final score.
+For example, CMS doubles their score for performing improvement activities, adds a 6-point bonus to their quality score, gives them a 3-point floor on quality measures, and has created a promoting interoperability (PI) hardship exception for small practices facing "overwhelming barriers" that prevent them from meeting the requirements of the PI performance category.
 Also, only small practices can report quality measures via Medicare Part B claims, as described in the Academy Claims Reporting Guide.

 Is your practice small or large?
 CMS will post its practice size determinations online (see “What’s Your MIPS Participation Status”).